What is The Art Connection?

 What are a recipient agency’s responsibilities?

-A recipient agency: (1) assembles a selection committee to choose art; (2) picks up the art from the art donors by stated deadlines; (3) arranges to frame any unframed artworks that it selects; (4) installs selected art and corresponding plaques; (5) cares for the art as stipulated in the Donee Agreement and Deeds; (6) meets all deadlines including submitting Deeds and a brief Six Month Report; (7) adds a link to The Art Connection on their website if possible; (8) thanks all art donors in writing; and (9) is encouraged to hold a reception to celebrate the installation; and (10) welcome staff or volunteer to visit agency to take artwork inventory.
+A recipient agency: (1) assembles a selection committee to choose art; (2) picks up the art from the art donors by stated deadlines; (3) arranges to frame any unframed artworks that it selects; (4) installs selected art and corresponding plaques; (5) cares for the art as stipulated in the Donee Agreement and Deed of Gift; (6) meets all deadlines and completes brief Six Month Report; (7) adds a link to The Art Connection on their website if possible; (8) thanks all art donors in writing; and (9) is encouraged to hold a reception to celebrate the installation; and (10) welcome staff or volunteer to visit agency to take artwork inventory.

 Who chooses the art?